pryv/dev-site/src/documents/sections/public-channels.html.md

 *TODO: this should be a separate page.
 Wait till the final dev site structure is defined.*

+This section describes the public channel API, both for those of you who want to implement it for publishing their own channels and for those who want to integrate public channels into their app.
+The public channel API itself is a small subset of the Pryv API.

+## Overview

+### Public channels?

 Public channels are channels of general interest (like news or weather) that can be integrated into users' Pryv view to add context to their own events (or just browsed independantly as-is).
-Unlike Pryv users' data and because they are public and read-only, public channels can be hosted anywhere – that means you can create your own public channel for users to enrich their Pryv experience.
+Unlike Pryv users' data and because they are public and read-only, public channels don't have to run on Pryv servers – anyone is free to create and run a public channel for users to enrich their Pryv experience.
 The public channels directory within Pryv lists all the channels that were registered to us and validated, but users are free to add channels from any URL.

-This section describes the public channel API, both for those of you who want to implement it for publishing their own channels and for those who want to integrate public channels into their app.
-The public channel API itself is a small subset of the Pryv API.

 TODO: add link(s) to example public channel implementation(s), and possibly a simple tutorial.

-## General stuff

 ### ***.pryv.io** URLs